Halima1872/P2P_VideoChatApp/README.md

 * Server Setup:
    * Install Dependencies : npm init
-   * Create a Mongo DB account at (https://www.mongodb.com/), create a Cluster and generate the Mongo URI and paste it into the .env file
+   * Create a MongoDB account at (https://www.mongodb.com/), establish a Cluster, and generate the MongoDB URI.
+Paste the generated MongoDB URI into the .env file:
       * MONGO = "YOUR MONGO URI HERE"
    * To Start the Server : nodemon server.js or node server.js